Advantages of Niche Market Tourism

 Consumers are looking for relevant content that interests them.
 Talk about the niche product(s) across all the destination marketing channels in your toolbox.
 Tell consumers about your assets by creating blog posts, round-ups or listicles that appeal to specific niche audiences.

-Cayuga County Tourism in NYS recently kicked off an initiative to reposition their destination around its connection to Harriet Tubman and inspire visitors to come to a place where equal rights history took root in the U.S. Their blog has already started highlighting attractions related to Harriet Tubman, and equal rights history and present are woven into their social media channels as well.
+Cayuga County Tourism in NYS repositioned their destination around its connection to Harriet Tubman, inspiring visitors to come to a place where equal rights history took root in the U.S. Their blog highlights attractions related to Harriet Tubman, and both the history of and present state of equal rights movements are woven into their marketing.

 Talk the talk.